How Your Small Business Can Thrive With Facebook Marketing

 Send people to your Facebook page who already like your business.
 Leave links to your Facebook page on every social media profile you have, on the signature of emails, or even on your business card.

-Use automated social media tools to schedule status updates.
+Use automated social media tools, like Edgar, to schedule status updates.
 This way, you don’t have to constantly check on your Facebook page, and any time somebody reaches your page, they’ll be greeted with new content.

 Jump in and engage.
 Make your page a fun place to visit by encouraging fans to interact on your page.
 Regularly ask questions, share photos, and tell stories.
 Like and comment on other pages as your page.